Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Results

 \subsubsection{Residual correction with Neural Networks}

 We model the nonlinearities in Nordic4-SS residuals with \acrshort{nn}s, training one model (same architecture but different predictors) for each station in mainland Norway, and we run it for every lead time from $t+1$ to $t+60$.
 Then, we subtract the learned residuals from Nordic4SS.
-All the results shown in this section are computed with the direct multi-step architecture.
+Although the residuals also depend on wave and pressure conditions, experiments indicate that wind speed and direction are the most important predictors and that providing wave and pressure data in addition to wind data to the \acrshort{nn}s does not improve the results.
+For this reason, the \acrshort{ml} algorithms presented here are trained with wind data in addition to storm surge predictions, tide data, and past \acrshort{ssh} observations.